Davies-Magare/Self-study-compsci-fundamentals/README.md

 # Computer Science Fundamentals Repository

 This repository documents my self-directed journey into computer science, focusing on key areas like computation, compilers, and system design.
-By working through exercises from foundational texts, I aim to build a solid understanding of these concepts and apply them to real-world challenges.
+By working through exercises from the following books, I aim to build a solid understanding of these concepts and apply them to real-world challenges.

 ## I aim to study these areas with the given materials